riziles/skeleblogedits/how-to-implement-a-responsive-sidebar-drawer.md

 *   Yes to Typescript Syntax
 *   No for ESLint, Prettier, and Playwright
+*   No to Vitest
+*   No to Svelte-kit experimental inspector
 *   We won't need Tailwind Plugins, so hit enter to skip.
 *   Any theme is fine.
 We'll use the default.
 *   When prompted, choose the Welcome template.